CBA Series Part 1 - Understand The Basics

 MMS Principle 1 - The position and hold must be firm enough to support the weapon.

-When starting a new venture its worth taking the time to understand what you need to put in place first.
-What are the pillars that will support you and why they are important.
+When starting a new venture, it's worth taking the time to understand what you need to put in place first.
+What are the pillars that will support you and why are they important?
 Conducting research or seeking advice will aid the process.
-Be deliberate in the beginning, practice will build confidence and ability.
-From a strong foundation you will be able to adapt quicker.
+Be deliberate in the beginning; practice will build confidence and ability.
+From a strong foundation, you will be able to adapt quicker.
 Understand where you will require strength in one area if the situation means you’re weaker in another.

 MMS Principle 2 - The weapon must point naturally at the target (point of aim) without any undue physical effort.

-Having invested time and effort into building a good position in which to take on your target it would all be wasted effort if you aren’t naturally aligned with the supporting elements.
-Even with years of experience this is the one stage of the process that I still conscientiously apply.
-With years of repetition and experience I can adopt a stable position in an instant.
-Taking a moment to confirm this, at the start, save time in the future.
-In the marksmanship world it’s known as ‘test & adjust’.
+In the marksmanship world, it’s known as ‘test & adjust’.
 It’s a simple process that assures you are oriented correctly.
 Simply close your eyes and take two normal breaths.
-On the natural, exhale, pause of the second breath open your eyes.
+On the natural exhale pause of the second breath, open your eyes.
 Where the weapon is pointed now is where it is naturally aligned.
-It is very rare that this is centred on to the target and some minor adjustments are required to the position and hold.
+It is very rare that this is centred on the target, and some minor adjustments are required to the position and hold.
 It’s important to adjust now, before you go any further.
-Although you will get an initial shot off you will have to adjust subsequently.
-Or worse, repeatedly miss your target.
+Although you will get an initial shot off, you will have to adjust subsequently, or worse, repeatedly miss your target.
+Take time to save time by developing a process to ensure you are set up and aiming correctly.

 MMS Principle 3 - The sight alignment and sight picture must be correct.

-Having built up a stable and supported position and confirmed the weapon is pointing naturally and the target.
-Now is the time to get concerned with the finer details of the equipment and the process.
-MMS Principle 3 encompasses the ‘aiming process’.
-A relationship between the firers eye, the weapon sight and the target.
-It is further broken down to sight alignment and sight picture.
-Sight alignment is defined as ‘the clearly focused tip of the foresight, horizontally and vertically centred in the rear sight aperture.”
-For a scoped weapon sight this equates to having no scope shadow.
+Sight alignment is defined as "the clearly focused tip of the foresight, horizontally and vertically centred in the rear sight aperture".
+For a scoped weapon sight, this equates to having no scope shadow.
 Any error in sight alignment with the firer is proportionally increased on the target.
-The definition of sight picture is “correct sight alignment superimposed onto your point of aim (the target).
-If sight alignment is correct the round will impact wherever it was placed on the target.
-If sight alignment contains any error and the fore sight or crosshair is positioned on the target (sight picture) the round will not impact there.
-It will in fact hit the target elsewhere, possibly less effective or may well miss the target altogether, depending on the degree of error with the sight alignment.
+The definition of sight picture is "correct sight alignment superimposed onto your point of aim (the target)".
+If sight alignment is correct, the round will impact wherever it was placed on the target.
+If sight alignment contains any error and the crosshair is positioned on the target (sight picture), the round will not impact there.
+It will, in fact, hit the target elsewhere, possibly less effectively, or may well miss the target altogether, depending on the degree of error with the sight alignment.
 Therefore, sight alignment is 1000% more important than sight picture.

 Summary